 Survey Report: Take a closer look at your sub-metrics, question report (Paid plan only), and eNPS score to analyze your results and find areas of improvement.

-Custom Polls: Send customized questions or use our Custom Poll templates to dig deeper into each one metric.
+Custom Surveys: Send customized questions or use our Custom Survey templates to dig deeper into each one metric.
 Your team’s answers will act as indicators of what to discuss further with your team.

 Feedback: Reply to your team’s feedback to start a dialogue and find the underlying message behind their feedback.
 You can click on Help me reply if you need help navigating this area.

 Read feedback from the follow-up survey questions 👀

 As you can see, the key to success in this step is to have productive and meaningful conversations.
 Without these, you might not be able to fully understand the issues affecting your team.

 💡 Pro tip: Promote a culture of openness by sharing the Survey Report and discussing it as a team.
 You can share the report by clicking Share on the Survey Report page.

 After you identify areas of improvement, take action on what the data has revealed.
 We believe checking the pulse and drilling down is not enough.
 How you leverage these insights matters.
 Show you are listening and responding to issues in a timely manner.

 As a manager, you are the one who can have drive solutions and create a positive impact on the team.
 Your team will see their feedback is being used to improve their workplace—and in return, they will have the confidence to share their needs with you.

 We recommend taking this step with your team and involve them in decisions that will affect their team culture.
 Here it is step by step: